northeastern-rc/rc-public-documentation/docs/source/hardware/scavenger.rst

 Introduction
 ===================
-‘Scavenger’ is a new partition on discovery that allows the research community to use private resources on the cluster when they are idle.
+‘Scavenger’ is a new partition on Discovery that allows the research community to use private resources on the cluster when they are idle.
 ‘Scavenger’ has hardware not otherwise available to the general research community and, in time, will double the resources to which users have access.

-When to use scavenger
+When to use Scavenger
 ===================

-From best to less-good case scenarios:
+From best to least-good case scenarios:

 1. Code that can be check-pointed
 2. Jobs that fit on a single node